researchgate/kafka-metamorph/README.md

     }
 ```

-The initialization does contain version specific code (in this example for Kafa 0.8.x) but everything after the initialization is version agnostic and just relies on the interface.
+The initialization does contain version specific code (in this example for Kafka 0.8.x) but everything after the initialization is version agnostic and will work with newer and older Kafka versions.